 The Seige Mentality

 I recently came across an article written by a former Jehovah’s Witness where the author describes how the Watchtower Society uses a tactic known as the siege mentality to bond members closer together, demand extreme loyalty and devotion from its followers, and create an almost invincible barrier to opposition.
 As I read the article, I could not ignore the similarities between what the author described in his experience with the Jehovah’s Witnesses, and the almost identical siege mentality that I observed when I was a member of the World Mission Society Church of God.
 When I was a member of the WMSCOG, there seemed to a lot of “us vs them” speak.
 Now, in any church or group, there will undoubtedly be some speech that could qualify as “us vs them”.
 This is not the type of speech I am referring to.
-The distinction I want to draw is that, in the WMSCOG, there seemed to be an overwhelming focus on the “them” in “us vs. them” or “outside evil forces”, to the point that everyone outside the group was basically considered to be misled by Satan.
-This view seemed to be so dominant that I personally felt like I should avoid those outside the organization.
+The distinction I want to draw is that in the WMSCOG, there seemed to be such an overwhelming focus on the “them” in “us vs. them” or “outside evil forces”, to the point that everyone outside the group was basically considered to be misled by Satan.
+This view seemed to be so dominant that I personally felt like I should avoid those outside of the organization, or “worldly people.”

 Imagine a city under siege.
 The enemy surrounds the city, determined to attack.
 The inhabitants of the city join together in order to fight the enemy that unites them.
 It is clear when reading WMSCOG material, that the common enemy is Satan.
-Again, on the surface this might seem normal for a church, but the distinction I want to make is the intensity of the focus on the devil.
-For example, the time spent focusing on the devil in WMSCOG Chief Pastor Joo Cheol Kim’s book entitled “My Sheep Listen To My Voice” is astounding.
-On page 43 of “My Sheep Listen To My Voice”, Joo Cheol Kim specifically mentions Satan five times and refers to Satan as “he” an additional seven times.
+Again, on the surface this might seem normal for a church, but the distinction is the intensity of the focus on the devil.
+For example, the time spent focusing on the devil in WMSCOG Chief Pastor Joo Cheol Kim’s book entitled My Sheep Listen To My Voice is astounding.
+On page 43 of My Sheep Listen To My Voice, Joo Cheol Kim specifically mentions Satan five times and refers to Satan as “he” an additional seven times.
 That is a total of twelve times on one page.
 Think about that for a second.
-You might be saying to yourself “well, that’s probably a chapter on the devil”.
+You might be saying to yourself “well, that is probably a chapter on the devil”.
 However, the book pretty much continues in this fashion for about 200 pages–across multiple chapters.
 By the end, all you can think about is how Satan is trying to get you.
-If you don’t believe me, try reading the book for yourself (though I don’t recommend it because of what it has to say).
+If you do not believe me, try reading the book for yourself (though not recommended because of what it has to say).
 According to Margaret Singer, pointing to Satan as the surrounding enemy is not uncommon in controversial religious groups.
 She writes:

 (For more direct quotes from Joo Cheol Kim regarding family members being “temptations” of Satan, click here.)